joelsrubin/zone-x/README.md

 ## Overview

 This library provides a set of functions to work with timezones in a web application.
-It includes functions for retrieving the user's timezone and setting the timezone for a user.
+It includes functions for retrieving the user's timezone and retrieving a custom timezone date string.
+Works in tandem with `vitest` time utils ( see below )

 ## Installation